pvictordev/notes-app/README.md

 2. **Sync Across Devices**: Seamless synchronization across multiple devices enables users to access their notes from anywhere, ensuring continuity and accessibility.

-3. **Tagging and Categorization**: Organize notes efficiently by adding tags or placing them into different categories, simplifying search and retrieval.

-4. **Customizable Themes**: Personalize the app's interface with various themes and color schemes, catering to different user preferences for aesthetics.

-5. **Search and Filter**: Robust search capabilities let users quickly find specific content within their notes, complemented by filtering options for enhanced navigation.
+3. **Search and Filter**: Robust search capabilities let users quickly find specific content within their notes, complemented by filtering options for enhanced navigation.

-6. **Markdown Preview**: Instant preview of markdown syntax allows users to visualize how their notes will appear while writing, facilitating a smooth editing experience.
+4. **Markdown Preview**: Instant preview of markdown syntax allows users to visualize how their notes will appear while writing, facilitating a smooth editing experience.